 21. Should I hire a professional to install my pool or do it myself?

-On a few occasions I have seen do it yourselfers build there above ground pools as well as I could of.
+On a few occasions I have seen do it yourselfers build their above ground pools as well as I could of.
 But not very often.
 Usually they are not as level or the bottoms are not as smooth, either wrinkly or lumpy or both.
 I am called into the middle of a lot of pool disasters to either finish the job or tear down and start over.
 I have had to finish and/or redo after a lot of so called pros also.
 If you hire the work out get referrals or watch closely.
 If you decide to do it yourself, take your time and follow the instructions.
 If you live in Arizona Contact me for an estimate.
-If not you could try Home Advisor for a free estimate from a pool pro in your area.

 Many people have found my Consulting Service priceless when installing their pool.